 - Markers

-- Octopus template (click the “click here to get your freebies” image at the end of the post)
+- Octopus template (click the “click here to get your freebie” image at the end of the post)

 Directions

-Start by downloading the template and printing it out.
+Start by downloading and printing the template.
 Once the template is printed, gather the materials for this fun activity.
-Get those scissors ready, and let’s help the kids bring the octopus to life!
+Get those scissors ready, and let’s help the kids bring this octopus to life!

 First, encourage your child to glue the eyes below the eyebrows,